Why you should visit Cornwall this February half-term

 It may still be rather wintry outside, but here in Cornwall spring flowers are already pushing through the soil to say hello.
 Expect daffodils, crocuses and snowdrops to be popping up all over the place especially in the west where the gulf steam keeps it all pretty mild at this time of year.

-Running until 26 February, head to the iconic Eden Project to learn more about how every living thing on earth is interconnected.
-The Super Natural exhibition explores humankind’s ever-evolving understanding of ourselves as a part of the natural world, as plants feed, fuel and nurture us, providing the very air we breathe.
+Running until 18 February, head to the iconic Eden Project to learn more about how every living thing on earth is interconnected.
+The Science Spectacular exhibition is packed full of explosive shows and experiments that explore the weird and wonderful worlds of science and technology, and how they can help us build a better future.
 All visits to Eden must be booked in advance.

 Eden Project, near St Austel. ©Hufton+Crow